-Within CampSite, parents also have access our camp photos each day.
+Within Campanion App, parents also have access our camp photos and video each day.
 It uses facial recognition software to identify camper(s) within our uploaded pictures, which saves them time from scrolling through all of the photos.
-We also upload weekly videos of camp on our YouTube page.
+We also upload day videos/reels of camp on our TikTok & Instagram page.
+Plus at the end of pre-camp, 1st session and 2nd session we show a recap video to the entire camp and post it on all of our socials